 If you're in the city for Thanksgiving, don't forget to explore the iconic Black Friday sales.
 New York City's famous shopping districts, such as Fifth Avenue, Times Square, and SoHo, become a shopper's paradise with countless stores and boutiques offering incredible discounts.
 You can shop for fashion, electronics, and more, all while enjoying the festive atmosphere of the city.

-There are so many ways to celebrate Christmas in New York City that it may even merit its own article.
-At this time of year, every nook and cranny of the city is adorned with twinkling lights and festive decor.
-One of the best Christmastime activities is to wander the city soaking in the gorgeous window displays and holiday spirit all around; Midtown Manhattan is especially good for this purpose.
+There are so many ways to celebrate Christmas in New York City that it could easily deserve its own feature.
+At this time of year, every nook and cranny of the city is decked out in twinkling lights and festive décor.
+One of the best Christmastime activities is simply wandering through the city, soaking in the gorgeous window displays and holiday spirit Midtown Manhattan is especially magical for this purpose.

-When it comes to Christmas shopping, you're in for a real treat.
-The city's department stores go all out with their holiday displays and window decorations.
-Iconic stores like Macy's, Bloomingdale's, and Saks Fifth Avenue offer a wide array of gift options.
+When it comes to holiday shopping, you’re in for a treat.
+The city’s department stores go all out with their displays and window decorations.
+Iconic stores like Saks Fifth Avenue, Macy’s and Bloomingdale’s offer an array of gift options set in an unforgettable holiday atmosphere.

 Closing out the holiday season is New Year’s, a time to reset, reflect, and celebrate.
 The countdown to a new year is always a time of revelry in New York City, full of elaborate parties and other events.
 No matter where you are at midnight, tune into the New Year’s Eve ball drop in Times Square, to share an experience with tens of millions of others.
 Otherwise, explore New Year’s Eve parties at the city’s hottest bars, clubs, and restaurants, which you can typically find on sites like Eventbrite.